Deep Tissue Massage

 How is shiatsu done?

-Pressure is applied to meridians (the vessels of energy that flow through the body) and acupuncture points (the relay stations on the course of energy flow).
+Shiatsu is done by applying pressure to meridians (the vessels of energy that flow through the body) and acupuncture points (the relay stations on the course of energy flow).
 There are 14 meridians and numerous acupuncture points to work on.
-Traditionally, Shiatsu is done with the client dressed in loose clothing, on a mat on the floor, but it can also be done on a table, especially when combining it with other massage techniques.
+Traditionally, Shiatsu is performed on the client who is dressed in loose clothing lying on a Shiatsu mat on the floor.
+It can also be accomplished on a massage table, especially when combining it with other massage techniques.

 How does the practitioner come up with a treatment plan for a shiatsu session?